 The iPhone 6 Plus does boast a couple of unique features however.
 It was the first iPhone to pack a full HD display, plus its bigger body means it houses a larger battery than its 4.7-inch brother.

-There was also a 128GB model, but that's been discontinued, so if you need a boatload of storage you'll have to opt for the newer iPhone 6S Plus.
+There was also a 128GB model, but that's been discontinued as well, so if you need a boatload of storage you'll have to opt for the newer iPhone 6S Plus or iPhone 7 Plus.

 As Apple no longer makes the iPhone 6 Plus, new handsets aren't so easy to come across these days.
 You'll have to take to the likes of Amazon, eBay and other online retailers to find box fresh handsets.

 On Amazon we've spotted a refurbished 128GB iPhone 6 Plus for £399.99 ($600, AU$800) - so you're probably better off looking at a newer model if you seek value for money (and a brand new device).

 John joined TechRadar over a decade ago as Staff Writer for Phones, and over the years has built up a vast knowledge of the tech industry.
 He's interviewed CEOs from some of the world's biggest tech firms, visited their HQs and has appeared on live TV and radio, including Sky News, BBC News, BBC World News, Al Jazeera, LBC and BBC Radio 4.
 Originally specializing in phones, tablets and wearables, John is now TechRadar's resident automotive expert, reviewing the latest and greatest EVs and PHEVs on the market.
 John also looks after the day-to-day running of the site.